beaubol/mobile-cross-platform/cordova/README.md

 ### Android

-Open the android project of your cordova project located in /platforms/android.
-Open the **build.gradle** file.
+Open the android project of your cordova project located in /platforms/android and open the **build.gradle** file.
 (Module: android)

-Add the jumio repository:
+Add the Jumio repository:

 ```
 repositories {